ministryofjustice/moj-frontend/docs/components/side-navigation.md

   excerpt: "Use the side navigation component to let users navigate sub sections in a system or service."
 ---

-{% lastUpdated "side-navigation" %}

 {% example "/examples/side-navigation", 250 %}

 ## When to use

 Use the side navigation component to let users navigate sub sections in a system or service.

 Use this component when you have a second level of navigation.
-See also the [sub navigation](../sub-navigation) component
+See also the [sub navigation](/components/sub-navigation/) component

 ## When not to use